spark-admissions-logo Free Consultation

 12. Utilize Your Summers

 The school year is busy.
 You’ve got classes, homework, sports, extracurricular activities, and more.
-There often isn’t time for expanding your profile for your college applications.
+There often isn’t time to expand your profile for your college applications.
 That’s where summer vacation comes in: a largely unstructured block of time.

-Successful applicants to top colleges use their summer vacations to fill in the gaps on their resume.
-From taking classes for college credit to expanding your service work to participating in a research internship, summer can be the ideal time to boost your profile.
+Successful applicants to top colleges use their summer vacations to fill in the gaps on their resumes.
+Meet with your high school guidance counselor to learn about taking classes for college credit, expanding your service work, or participating in a research internship.
+Summer can be the ideal time to boost your profile.

 13. Consider College Admissions Consultants

-Right around now, you may be thinking: how do I keep track of all this stuff?
+Right now, you may be wondering how to keep track of all this stuff.
 How do I know what to prioritize and when?
-Where do I fit in researching schools with founding a club and serving my community and getting good grades in hard classes?
+How do I balance researching schools, founding a club, serving my community, and getting good grades in hard classes?

 14. Write Strong Essays

-These days, most colleges ask applicants to write at least one, and often more, application essays.
-Nearly all schools ask for a personal statement, often known as the Common App Essay.
+These days, most colleges ask high school applicants to write at least one application essay, and often several.
+Nearly all colleges ask for a personal statement, often known as the Common App Essay.
 This is the part where you get to tell your story to admissions counselors.
-And, on top of that general college essay, many selective schools now also ask applicants to write supplemental essays, ones unique to their school.
+On top of that general essay, many selective schools now also ask applicants to write supplemental essays, ones unique to their school.

 In these supplemental essays, admissions officers want to know how prospective students will fit into their student body.
 What will they study?
 What clubs will they join?
-Why this school?
+Why this particular college?
 Having strong supplemental essays will help colleges see you as one of them.

 15. Maintain Your GPA Senior Year

-As you get into your senior year, make sure you don’t slack!
-Even if you apply early decision or early action in November, colleges will still contact your guidance counselor to ask for your mid-term grades.
+As you get into your senior year of high school, make sure you don’t slack!
+Even if you apply for Early Decision or Early Action in November, colleges will still contact your guidance counselor to ask for your mid-term grades.
 So, don’t assume that they won’t know if you’re challenging yourself and maintaining your GPA during the fall of your senior year!

 Overall, the closer your grades are to your application, the more colleges care.
-That means junior year is the most important overall year, but senior fall is even more important.
-Ultimately, the student you are at the end of high school is who they’re admitting.
+That means junior year is the most important overall year, but senior fall is critical, too.
+After all, the student you are at the end of high school is who they are admitting.

 16. Get Strong Letters of Recommendation